 Diesel Mechanic Technology, Associate of Applied Science

-The diesel technician repairs and maintains siesel powered trucks, marine, logging and agricultural equipment and their support systems.
+The Diesel Technician repairs and maintains diesel-powered trucks, marine, logging, and agricultural equipment, and their support systems.
 This program is designed to prepare students for entry-level positions in diesel service technology.
-Training is varied to give students a broad undeerstanding and background in different phases of the diesel service industry.
-It is an industry-specific two year associate degree program.
-It is designed to prepare individuals to become qualified diesel service technicians.
-Students learn how to work on many types of diesel equipment including seim-truck, construction, forestry, marine, and agricultural equipment.
+Training is varied to give students a broad understanding and background in different phases of the diesel service industry.
+It is an industry-specific two-year associate degree program.
+It is designed to prepare individuals to become qualified Diesel Service Technicians.
+Students learn how to work on many types of diesel equipment, including semi-trucks, construction, forestry, marine, and agricultural equipment.
 Students learn about engine fundamentals, machine hydraulics, fuel systems, electrical systems, transmissions, air brakes, undercarriage, final drives, and more.

 Plan of Study Grid